San Diego Zoo: Escapes

 The San Diego Zoo has had several notable escapees through the years; the most noteworthy of them is Ken Allen, a Bornean orangutan who came to be known as "the hairy Houdini", for his many escapes.

 In 1940, a Malayan Tapir managed to escape several times, earning it the nickname "Terrible Trudy".

 In 1977, an animal control officer for the County of San Diego, Tom Van Wagner, a previous employee of the San Diego Zoo as a tour bus guide, captured a Tasmanian devil escapee in a south-central San Diego home's garage.
 The animal was transported to the zoo and the zoo hospital staff took possession of the capture.

 In March 2013, the zoo, which was hosting a private party at the time, had to initiate a lockdown when two striped hyenas somehow got past their barriers.
 They were "darted with a sedative and taken to the veterinary care clinic."

 In 2014, a koala named Mundu escaped to a neighboring tree just outside its Koalafornia Australia Outback enclosure.
 Zookeepers lured him down the tree once the park closed that day.

 In early 2015, two Wolf's guenons monkeyed around outside of their Lost Forest enclosure after escaping.
 One of the monkeys neared a fence line off of Route 163, but was brought back to safety without injury.

 Adira is a 2-year-old female red panda, who also happens to be an escape artist.
-Over in Panda Canyon, Adira scaled a tree in her enclosure and escaped for 6 hrs on January 29, 2023.
+Over in Panda Canyon, Adira scaled a tree in her enclosure and escaped for six hours on January 29, 2023.
 Luckily, Adira stayed close to home and was easily led back into her enclosure.
 A zoo social media account speculated, "January is the start of the panda's breeding season, which one could speculate may have been the reason for the jailbreak."
 The San Diego Zoo is currently breeding the red pandas because of their status being labeled endangered on the IUCN Red List; there are thought to be fewer than 10,000 left in the world.
 Adira and Lucas said hello to their first little cub on June 9, 2023, the first baby red panda since 2006 for the San Diego Zoo.